Critical Home Seller Mistakes and How to Avoid Them

 Forgetting to Secure Your Funds for a Down Payment on Your New Home

 Once you give a cancellation notice on the bond, your bank will freeze the funds.
-If you need those funds for a down payment, it could jeopardize the purchase of your new home.
+Therefore, if you need those funds for a down payment, it could jeopardize the purchase of your new home.
 The cancelled bond will pay out usually in 10 weeks.
-Withdrawing the necessary funds for your purchase before giving a cancellation notice would avoid a costly delay.
+Moreover, withdrawing the necessary funds for your purchase before giving a cancellation notice would avoid a costly delay.

 In the End

-It’s essentially the researched choice of an experienced estate agent that will help you avoid critical and costly mistakes when you sell your home.
-Take the time to choose the right agent, so you can feel confident in relying on their guidance during the entire home sale process.
+It’s the researched choice of an experienced estate agent that will help you avoid critical and costly mistakes.
+Therefore, take the time to choose the right agent to give you confidence in their guidance during the sale process.
 When you’re ready to find your dream home, speak to an experienced agent who can help you sell your current place and move on to your next adventure in life.

 Note: Kay Pascale is a writer on the subject of real estate and will be contributing more interesting and informative articles towards my blog.